A Pet-Owner’s Guide to Siamese Cats

 - Tail: Siamese cats display a tapered, thin, pointy, whip-like tail.

 Siamese kittens normally form a strong, lifelong bond with a single person in the household.
 They tend to be vocal and have a low-pitched and booming meow that is often likened to the sound of a baby crying.
 The breed thrives on human attention and companionship, and is noted for being intelligent and playful, even into late adulthood.

 Health and Care

-Grooming: The Siamese has little in the way of cat grooming needs.
+- Grooming: The Siamese has little in the way of cat grooming needs.
 Though it enjoys being brushed, its short fur generally looks after itself.
-Expect headaches when bathing this breed – it doesn’t care much for water.
+Expect headaches when bathing this breed – it does not care much for water.

-Health Problems: Some vets contend that this breed is particularly sensitive to anesthetics.
+- Health problems: Some vets contend that this breed is particularly sensitive to anesthetics.
 A Siamese kitten is also especially prone to upper respiratory tract infections, so be sure to provide a dry and warm place for the young cat to rest during wet or cool weather.
-Ensure your kitten has had all of its recommended cat vaccinations if you’re buying from a breeder, rescue center or private party.
+Ensure your kitten has had all of its recommended cat vaccinations if you are buying from a breeder, rescue center or private party.

 Find Siamese Kittens for Sale

 Breeders offering Siamese kittens for sale will normally charge roughly $200 to $400 for a cat of certified parentage.
 Even though these cats are one of the most affordable breeds, some people prefer to save money and do a good deed by taking home an adult cat from a Siamese rescue center.
 Local animal control authorities can help you find resources in your area if you’d like to explore this option.